Aashiq Banaya Aapne: Soundtrack

 The soundtrack album marked the debut for Himesh Reshammiya as a singer in Bollywood.
 According to the Indian trade website Box Office India, the album sold approximately 2,000,000 units.
 The song "Aashiq Banaya Aapne" was later re-composed for the film Hate Story 4, sung by Reshammiya and Neha Kakkar.

 Reception

 Ziya Us Salam, reviewing for The Hindu, wrote that Emraan Hashmi performs "with such mechanical ease that one would be forgiven for believing that a robot was at work".
 Rediff.com termed the story as being 'as old as the hills'.
-Taran Adarsh for Bollywood Hungama wrote that the film "looks like a collage of scenes, assembled in a film that abounds in mediocrity".
+Giving it one star out of five, Taran Adarsh for Bollywood Hungama wrote that the film "looks like a collage of scenes, assembled in a film that abounds in mediocrity".